How to create and manage private pages in WordPress

 Then we can combine the user filters with location data.
 To better understand our audience, we could check how many active users we have in the US, for instance.

 Speaking of the membership status, we could use a similar filter and try to recover our inactive users.
-This is useful if you know the main reasons for cancelling, and if you have fixed them.
+This is useful if you know the main reasons for canceling, and if you have fixed them.

 As long as we have other plugins, we get a much better understanding of our audience.
 For instance, you can find out which niches or occupations your memberships are good for.
 This is incredibly useful for targeted marketing campaigns.
 You can export these user lists to get in touch with them via MailChimp, for instance.